Kamala Harris Touts Mask Wearing at Kids' Choice Awards

 This year’s Kids’ Choice Awards also honored Wonder Woman 1984 as the best movie of the year and Netflix’s Alexa & Katie as the best kids show.
 Pop stars Ariana Grande and Justin Bieber took home awards as did sports figures LeBron James and Simone Biles.

-On a Thursday address, President Joe Biden promised further guidance on “what you can and cannot do once fully vaccinated” from the Chinese coronavirus telling Americans they might be able to “have a cookout and a barbeque and celebrate Independence Day.”
+In a Thursday address, President Joe Biden promised further guidance on “what you can and cannot do once fully vaccinated” from the Chinese coronavirus telling Americans they might be able to “have a cookout and a barbeque and celebrate Independence Day.”

 Biden informed the American people he would only allow for 4th of July celebrations “if we do our part” and cautioned, “That doesn’t mean large events with lots of people together, but it does mean small groups will be able to get together.”